 Single Sex Education: The Pros and Cons

 Are single sex schools better than co-educational schools?
-In this article for Advice for Parents blog we weigh up the pros and cons of single sex education.
+In this article Simply Learning Tuition weigh up the pros and cons of single sex education.
 If you cannot decide whether to send your son or daughter to a single or co-ed school, please call one of our education consultants or use our online enquiry form further down the page.

 Proponents claim that teachers in single-sex classrooms can tailor their lessons to the specific needs of the gender that they are teaching.
 There is certainly some truth in this argument given the physical differences between boys and girls, which may affect the way in which they learn.

 However, claims of this nature tend to rely on sweeping generalisations, as in fact, every child matures at a different rate so a teacher in a co-educational classroom could be faced with a situation where the boys in that class concentrate much better than girls.
 There is also no indication that teachers cannot adapt their methods to suit both boys and girls in a co-educational classroom.

 It is often cited that children will achieve better results if they attend a single-sex school.
 For example, an analysis of results in 2015 by education website SchoolDash showed that 75% of pupils in all-girl secondary schools received five good GCSEs compared with 55% of girls going to mixed schools.

 However, this statistic ignores the plethora of other factors that may influence the performance of students at single-sex schools.
 For example, the overwhelming majority of those schools are private schools.
 This socio-economic status of private school pupils means that they have the facilities and a higher quality of teaching to perform better than state school students.
 Whether the school happens to be a single-sex school is a mere detail.